-Comparison with manual delineation of white matter hyperintensities.
-On the left are the calculate Dice values over all white matter hyperintensities.
+Figure 5: Comparison with manual delineation of white matter hyperintensities.
+On the left are the calculated Dice values over all white matter hyperintensities.
 Note the improvement in the Dice metric from the employment of the Stage 2 component of the processing pipeline.
 (Right) Similar results can be seen by comparing the total lesion load volume between manual and automated detection strategies.
 Although some outliers are found after the Stage 2 processing in a couple subjects, the number of outliers caused by false positives is significantly with the second stage processing.

 Discussion